Mansourkira/TAHOAI_CHALLENGE_MANSOUR/README.md

    - Connect your GitHub repository
    - Set the build command to `pip install -r requirements.txt`
    - Set the start command to `python start.py`
-   - Add the environment variables from the `.env` file
+   - Add the required environment variables in the Render dashboard:
+     - `GROQ_API_KEY`: Your GROQ API key (required)
+     - Additional optional variables as needed

 3. **Heroku**:
    - Create a `Procfile` with `web: uvicorn main:app --host=0.0.0.0 --port=${PORT}`
    - Deploy using the Heroku CLI or GitHub integration
-   - Configure environment variables in the Heroku dashboard
+   - Configure environment variables in the Heroku dashboard:
+     - `GROQ_API_KEY`: Your GROQ API key (required)
+     - Other settings as needed

-Remember to update the CORS settings in your backend to allow requests from your Vercel frontend domain.
+Remember to update the `CORS_ORIGINS` setting in your deployment to allow requests from your Vercel frontend domain.

 ## API Documentation